raoconnor/raoconnor.github.io/_posts/2025-01-01-tech-book-must-reads.md

 ####  The Chimp Paradox
 *Steve Peters*

-**Why read this:**  Because it doesn't matter how much you know about technology, if you don't understand and control yourself and can't work with others (even difficult people), you won't have a great time at work..
+**Why read this:**  Because it doesn't matter how much you know about technology, if you don't understand and control your emotions and have difficulty working with others, you won't have a great time at work.

 ---